DohanKim/HCI_TeamOldBoy/Report 6.md

     - Implementation
         - I implemented photo detail page and its javascript functions.
 - What were some of the difficulties you faced?

-Javascript closure concept and asynchronous firebase, google map callback functions.
+    - Javascript closure concept and asynchronous firebase, google map callback functions.

         - For javascript closure parts, some variables can access to outer functions.
 In this reason, It is really hard to save a correct value to a correct variable.
 Therefore, I encapsulated a function which have a variable access problem.

         - For asynchronous firebase and google map callback functions, I changed google map initialize function synchronous.
 And called a function that set markers in the map after getting firebase data responses.

 - List one useful implementation skill you learned while working on DP5 and DP6.

 Using Google map API to set markers in the map and show some photo modals when users click the marker.
 #### Giwan Park
 - Which part the UI did you directly contribute to?

-The upload button that gets bigger when stay in one place.
+I suggested the ideat that the upload button that gets bigger when stay in one place, and implement it.
+Plus, I implemented the initial structure of our service.

 - What were some of the difficulties you faced?

-Both upload button and photo window uses geolocation.
+    - Both upload button and photo window uses geolocation.
 Integrating with those two functionality is greatest difficulty.
 When I use function that gets geolocation twice, the system is too slow to use.
 In this reason, I should implement the system have only one geolocation function use, and handles both upload button and photo window drawing.
 I put the function that handles size of upload button in the function that draws the photo window, so getting geolocation function is called once in a period.
+    - Using git with other people makes me confused when I merge my commit or I pull some latest commits.
+    - Because our service is worked on mobile environment, I had some trouble about testing with my laptop.
+There were some weird action like unintentional loading in device orientation function, and I think it is caused by laptop environment.

 - List one useful implementation skill you learned while working on DP5 and DP6.

+    - Using material UI library.
-Using jquery animate function when implementing dynamic effect.
+    - Using jquery animate function when implementing dynamic effect.
-Using geolocation API to know current position.
+    - Using geolocation API to know current position.
+    - Using git with other team mates. (push commits, pull commits, and branch control)

 #### Eunseok Jeong
 - Which part the UI did you directly contribute to?

 I implemented message_list and message_detail pages.
 In particulary, I added special feature that change the size of text when user is moving.
 Result of that feature, user can see text more easily while they move.

 - What were some of the difficulties you faced?

 Since it was my first webpage development experience, I did many minor mistakes(grammar mistakes in html/css/JavaScript) that cause a lots of times.
 But at least I learned a lot from that mistakes:)

 - List one useful implementation skill you learned while working on DP5 and DP6.

 Since everything was first to me, it's hard to pick one specific skill.
 Overall, I could be familar with HTML / CSS / Javascript / Git version control than before.